GradleUp/gr8/README.md

 Gradle has a [very powerful plugin system](https://r8.googlesource.com/r8).
 Unfortunately, [Gradle handling of classpath/Classloaders](https://dev.to/autonomousapps/build-compile-run-a-crash-course-in-classpaths-f4g) for plugins has some serious limitations.
 For an example:

-* Gradle will always [force its bundled version of the Kotlin stdlib in the classpath](https://github.com/gradle/gradle/issues/16345).
-This makes it impossible to use Kotlin 1.5 APIs with Gradle 7.1 for an example because Gradle 7.1 uses Kotlin 1.4.
+* Gradle always [forces its bundled version of the Kotlin stdlib in the classpath](https://github.com/gradle/gradle/issues/16345).
+This makes it impossible to use Kotlin 1.5 APIs with Gradle 7.1 for an example because Gradle 7.1 uses Kotlin 1.4 (See [compatibility matrix](https://docs.gradle.org/current/userguide/compatibility.html) for other versions).
 * [`buildSrc` dependencies leak in the classpath](https://github.com/gradle/gradle/issues/8301).
 This causes [very weird bugs](https://github.com/apollographql/apollo-android/issues/2939) during execution because a conflicting dependency might be forced in the classpath.
-This happens espectially with popular libraries such as `okio` or `antlr`.
+This happens especially with popular libraries such as `okio` or `antlr` that are likely to be used with conflicting versions by different plugins in your build.

-By shadowing and relocating the plugin dependencies, it is possible to ship a plugin and all its dependencies without having to worry about what Gradle is going to put on the classpath.
+By shadowing (embedding and relocating) the plugin dependencies, it is possible to ship a plugin and all its dependencies without having to worry about what other dependencies are on the classpath, including the Kotlin stdlib.

-As a nice bonus, it makes plugins standalone so consumers of your plugin don't need to declare additional repositories.
-The `gr8` plugin for an example, uses `R8` from the [Google repo](https://maven.google.com/web/index.html) although it makes it available directly from the preconfigured [Gradle plugin portal](https://plugins.gradle.org/).
+To learn more, read the ["Use latest Kotlin in your Gradle plugins"](https://mbonnin.net/2021-11-12_use-latest-kotlin-in-your-gradle-plugins/) blog post.

 ## Usage

-To make a shadowed Gradle plugin:

 ```kotlin
 plugins {